Hedera

 • Query smart contract state

-Note: This tutorial is currently supported only in the Getting Started JavaScript series and is not available for other languages.
+Note: This tutorial is currently supported only in the Getting Started series and is not available for other languages.

 Prerequisites